-On October 7, 2020 DOEE adopted an emergency rulemaking to add new Chapters 25 (Critical Area – General Rules) and 26 (Critical Area – Wetlands and Streams) to Title 21 of the District of Columbia Municipal Regulations (DCMR).
-These emergency rules became effective on the date of publication in the D.C.
-Register, and will remain in effect for up to one hundred twenty (120) days from the date of adopting or until publication of a Notice of Final Rulemaking in the D.C.
-Registry, whichever occurs first.
-A sixty (60) day comment public comment period began on the date of publication in the D.C.
+On May 14, 2021 DOEE adopted a final rulemaking to add new Chapters 25 (Critical Area – General Rules) and 26 (Critical Area – Wetlands and Streams) to Title 21 of the District of Columbia Municipal Regulations (DCMR).
+These final rules became effective on the date of publication in the D.C.
 Register.

 Any proposed regulated activity within a wetland or stream that has submitted an application for a water quality certification pursuant to 33 U.S.C. § 1341 before the effective date of these regulations will not be subject to the provisions of Chapters 25 (Critical Area – General Rules) and 26 (Critical Area – Wetlands and Streams) to Title 21 of the District of Columbia Municipal Regulations (DCMR).
 For more information please see Wetland and Stream Permits/Water Quality Certifications.

 DOEE held an information session on November 17, 2020 regarding the emergency rulemaking.
 Another information session will be held on December 1, 2020.
 See the Wetland and Stream Regulations Presentation (also attached below).